Nikosvoyias/Java_Project/README.md

 Create a simple application of a company that has different taxi fleet on various cities.
 2 types of taxi(electrical-gasoline) with their attributes.
-Basic GUI to show on console dummy results.
+Basic GUI to show on console dummy results and write on a text file.